febrianrachmadi/lots-iam-gpu/README.md

 ### 3. How the LOTS-IAM-GPU works

+The key idea of the LOTS-IAM is treating hyperintensities of the FLAIR MRI as irregular textures as in [1].
+To do this, there are at least four steps to complete the LOTS-IAM's computation which are listed below.

+ 1. Data preparation: Masking out unneeded area of the brain (i.e. pre-processing).
+ 2. Patch generation: Generting source patches and target patches.
+ 3. Age value calculation: Calculating age value by using a distance function.
+ 4. Final age map generation: Calculating penalty, global normalisation, and post-processing.

+To understand LOTS-IAM's computation, one should understand two different types of patches, which are *source patches* and *target patches*. *Source patches* are the non-overlapping grid-patches of brain tissues (i.e. inside intracranial volume (ICV) and outside cerebrospinal fluid (CSF) brain masks).
+Whereas, *target patches* are randomly sampled patches from all possible overlapping patches which come from the same slice (also need to be inside ICV mask and outside CSF mask). *Age value* is then calculated between ***all** source patches* and ***some of the** target patches* by using a distance function to create *age maps* of all slices of MR image.

+Because of the nature of LOTS-IAM's computation, hundreds (if not thousands) of source patches need to be compared/calculated with thousands of target patches.
+Thus, implementation of LOTS-IAM on GPU is needed to speed up its computation.
+Based on our experiments, implementation of LOTS-IAM on GPU speeds up the computation by over 13.5 times without having any drawback on the quality of the results.
+The summary and flow of the LOTS-IAM-GPU's computation can be seen in Figure 1 below.
+If you are interested to learn more about the LOTS-IAM-GPU, feel free to read extended explanation and experiments of the method in our publications.

 ![alt text](documentation/LOTS-IAM-Illustration.png "LOTS-IAM_GPU Method in Summary")
 Figure 1: Flow of one slice of MRI data processed by LOTS-IAM-GPU.

-### 4. Expected Performance
+### 4. Expected Output

 The biggest different between LOTS-IAM-GPU and other WMH segmentation methods are their respective results.
-Most of WMH segmentation methods produce probability values for all voxels as white matter hyperintensities (WMH), i.e. a voxel has a high probability value if the chance of it as WMH is high.
-On other hand, LOTS-IAM-GPU produces age values for all voxels which explain each voxel's irregularity (i.e. level of damage of each voxel) compare to other voxels in the brain.
-Thus, LOTS-IAM-GPU produces richer information of WMH than other WMH segmentation methods.
+Most of WMH segmentation methods produce probability values of all voxels as white matter hyperintensities (WMH) (i.e. a voxel has a high probability value if the chance of it as WMH is high).
+On other hand, LOTS-IAM-GPU produces age values of all voxels which explain each voxel's irregularity (i.e. level of damage of each voxel) compare to other voxels in the brain.
+Thus, LOTS-IAM-GPU produces richer information of WMH than other WMH segmentation methods, especially when many WMH segmentation methods cut off the probability values to become binary segmentation.
 Visualisation of the LOTS-IAM-GPU and other WMH segmentation methods can be seen in Figure 2 below.

 ![alt text](documentation/iam-vs-others-vis.png "Visualisation of LOTS-IAM vs. others") Figure 2: Visualisation of probabilistic values of WMH produced by LOTS-IAM compare to other methods, which are the [DeepMedic](https://github.com/Kamnitsask/deepmedic), U-Net based deep neural networks, [LST-LGA](http://www.applied-statistics.de/lst.html), and minimum variance quantization with 100 levels (MVQ-100).
 The DeepMedic and U-Net are supervised deep neural networks methods whereas LOTS-IAM(-GPU), LST-LGA, and MVQ-100 are unsupervised methods.

 ### 5. Conclusion

+In recent years, the development of unsupervised detection methods of hyperintensities in brain MRI is slower than the supervised methods, especially after the usage of *state-of-the-art* deep neural networks methods in biomedical image processing and analysis.
+However, we believe that unsupervised methods have its own place in biomedical image analysis because its independency.
+Whilst  supervised methods depend on the quality and amount of expert labelled data similar to the sample to be used, LOTS-IAM-GPU and other unuspervised methods do not need training and is independent from imaging protocols and sample characteristics.

+By making the LOTS-IAM-GPU publicly available, we hope that it can be used as **a new baseline method of unsupervised WMH segmentation**.
+We will keep updating the LOTS-IAM-GPU in the next future as well as making it more modular so that different pre-/post-processing processes could be easily incorporated by users.
+Please, feel free to ask any question or give feedback to improve LOTS-IAM-GPU's usage.

+Best wishes,

+Febrian Rachmadi

 ## Authors

-* febrianrachmadi
+* febrianrachmadi - Main Author of the LOTS-IAM-GPU.

 ## License